Platform One Party Bus Onboarding Process

 DevOps follows either the Staging Deploy or the Production Deploy process based upon which swim lane the Epic is placed in.

-Applications must pass the Staging Pipeline and be cleared to deploy to Production through the CtF process.
+Applications must pass the staging pipeline and be cleared to deploy to production through the CtF process.

 MDO Production Deploy Process